freenet/freenet-core/docs/src/introduction.md

 Wide Web, designed to unleash a new era of innovation and competition, while protecting freedom of speech and privacy.

-At the core of Freenet is the Freenet kernel, which runs on users' computers, smartphones, or other devices.
-The kernel is tiny, less than 5 MB, allowing it to be installed in a matter of seconds and is compatible with a wide range of hardware.
+At the core of Freenet is the Freenet core, which runs on users' computers, smartphones, or other devices.
+The core is tiny, less than 5 MB, allowing it to be installed in a matter of seconds and is compatible with a wide range of hardware.